aronyaina/aronyaina/README.md

 - 👋 Hi, I’m @aronyaina
 - 👀 I’m interested in Web development in Go and Iac.
 - 🌱 I’m currently learning DevOps Stuff.
-- 💸 I’m looking to collaborate on any Project related to deployement especially.
+- 💸 I’m looking to collaborate on any Project related to operation teams especially.
 - 📫 How to reach me : email -- ravaronyaina@gmail.com

 <!---